AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 ```
 # Functional profiling

-For functional profiling, there are tools for detecting general functional genes, and specific for antibiotic resistance genes.
+For functional profiling (calculating the relative abundances of functional genes), there are tools for detecting general functional genes, and specific for antibiotic resistance genes.

 ```
 # general functional genes with funprofiler (https://github.com/KoslickiLab/fmh-funprofiler)